- Fair Division via Social Comparison

 I completed an M.S. at Harvard University under the advising of Professor David Parkes in the EconCS and Theory of Computation groups.
 I also did Part III of the Mathematical Tripos at the University of Cambridge (Pembroke College), as the Harvard-Cambridge Scholar.
 I was supervised by Dr. Felix Fischer.
 My interest in computer science took root during a summer at the University of Chicago with Professor László Babai.

 I hold a B.A. in Mathematics from Harvard College.
 My senior thesis was supervised by Professors Michael Hopkins and Richard Stanley (MIT).
 As an undergraduate, I spent summers working with Professor J. Peter May (University of Chicago) on finite topological spaces and Professor Victor Reiner (University of Minnesota, Twin Cities) on spectral graph theory.Short Bio: I was born and raised in Addis Ababa, Ethiopia known as the birthplace of coffee, world-class runners, Lucy, a more sensible time convention, and its own alphabet.
-I've been interested in education reform and policy and volunteered for various programs supporting underrepresented groups since high school.
+I've been interested in education, health, and housing issues and policy since high school and volunteered for various related programs.
+(See CV.)

 - Equitable Simple Allocations of Heterogeneous Goods